parseablehq/parseable-datasource/src/README.md

 ## Usage

 Once the plugin is configured with correct Parseable server instance.
-You can start using it to query logs and visualize them.
+You can start using it to query, search and visualize telemetry data stored in Parseable server.
 You can use the query editor to write your own queries.

 ### Importing Dashboards

 This plugin has a a pre-made dashboard called "Parseable Demo Data".
 You can find it by navigating to the data sources configuration page, selecting the Parseable data source and clicking on the Dashboards tab.

-This dashboard is aimed at visualizing the logs stored in the Parseable demo server.
+This dashboard is aimed at visualizing the telemetry data stored in the Parseable demo server.
 You can use it as a starting point for your own dashboards.
-To use this dashboard, you will need to configure the data source with the Parseable demo server URL [https://demo.parseable.com](https://demo.parseable.com:443) and credentials `parseable`, `parseable`.
+To use this dashboard, you will need to configure the data source with the Parseable demo server URL [https://demo.parseable.com](https://demo.parseable.com:443) and credentials `admin`, `admin`.

 ## Screenshots